Курс для викладачів CELTA

 Non-residents of Ukraine can pay in USD, EUR or GBP (according to the National Bank of Ukraine exchange rate on the day of payment).

 As soon as you are accepted on the course you should pay your deposit.
 We cannot reserve a place on the course until the deposit – 30% of the cost – has been received.
 The balance of the total fees must be paid prior to the start of the course.
 In the case of cancellation made later than two weeks before the start of the course, requests for refund of fees (excluding deposit) can only be considered if we have been able to fill the place at short notice.

 If you are using an intermediary bank to transfer the fee, there will be an additional charge up to 25 GBP.

-After you have completed the forms, please fax them to +380 44 236 22 64 or e-mail to our Teacher Training Department
+After you have completed the forms, please email them to our Teacher Training Department

 If you still have unanswered questions about CELTA, please check out our CELTA FAQ